Waterless car washes through to high pressure low-flow cleaners, can help you be efficient with your water use.

 Australian Car Wash Association's star rating:

-By using rainwater and an approved pool cover its possible to minimise the water wasted in your swimming pool.
+By using rainwater and an approved pool cover its possible to minimise the water wasted with your swimming pool.

-15-20% of all water consumed in the home is used in the laundry, making this room a high consumer of not only water but also energy and detergents.
+15-20% of home water consumption is in the laundry, a high consumer of water, energy and detergents.
+Save them all here.